 What questions do customers most commonly ask you?
 What's your answer?

 How much do you charge?
-I get this question all of the time.
+I get this question all of the time and of course it's an obvious starting point.
 When I talk about my average rates, it's for an average project/song.
 What's average?
 A 3-4 minute song with 20-30 tracks might be a ballpark.
 If you come to me with a 5 minute song that's 230 tracks (yes that was a real situation and yes I mixed the song) that's a very different fee than a punk band who has an album of 2 minute songs and 12 total tracks.
 I really need to hear the music and talk with you before nailing down a solid quote.

 What's the biggest misconception about what you do?

 Mixing vs. mastering.
 They are two separate, discrete processes.
 VERY few people do both well.